Why are Air Quality Assessments for Nitrogen Dioxide (NO2) necessary?

-Planning applications often require Roadside Air Quality assessments for nitrogen dioxide.
-They are most likely when there is a large amount of traffic passing a site and there is a high chance of congestion at peak times.
-If the planning is for residential developments, the concern is that the development will introduce people into areas of poor air quality.
-For this reason, the air quality assessment determines whether the air quality at the facades of the proposed residential buildings is likely to exceed the UK annual mean objective for NO2.
+Planning applications often require roadside air quality assessments for nitrogen dioxide.
+They are most likely when there is a large amount of traffic passing a site or where there is a high chance of congestion at peak times.
+If the plan is for a residential property, then the concern is that it will introduce people into an area of low air quality.
+For this reason, the test works out if the air quality at the facades of the proposed homes is likely to be above the UK annual mean objective for nitrogen dioxide.

-The sampling is conducted in accordance with the guidance published by the Department for Environment Food & Rural Affairs (DEFRA) ‘Local Air Quality Management Technical Guidance’, April 2016.
-Sampling uses Palmes-type diffusion tubes containing TEA absorbent.
-These absorb the nitrogen dioxide at a known flow rate.
+Our air quality assessments follow the guidance in the Department for Environment Food & Rural Affairs (DEFRA) ‘Local Air Quality Management Technical Guidance’.
+Sampling uses Palmes-type diffusion tubes containing a layer of TEA absorbent.
+These pick up the nitrogen dioxide in the air at a known flow rate.

-Usually the sampling involves installing three sample tubes, on a lamp post (or similar) at the sampling point.
-We position them at a height of between 2 and 2.7m in such a way that air can circulate freely around them.
-Similarly, we also ensure that they are not in an area of high air turbulence.
+The air quality assessment usually needs three sample tubes per test point.
+We fix these tubes to lamp posts or lights nearby.
+There may be more test points per site.
+We position them between 2 and 2.7m high in such a way that the air can circulate freely around them.
+In the same way, we also ensure that they are not in an area of high air turbulence.

-Synergy normally put the tubes out on the dates that the DEFRA diffusion tube calendar specifies.
-They are then left them in place for a period of about a month.
-We remove them on the next date that the diffusion tube calendar specifies.
-We repeat this process over a number of months.
+We usually put the tubes out on the dates that the DEFRA diffusion tube calendar specifies and they are then left in place for a period of about a month.
+Then we remove them on the next date that the diffusion tube calendar specifies.
+We repeat this process over several months until the air quality assessment is complete.
 A laboratory with UKAS accreditation then analyses the tubes.
-When we receive the results we adjust them to calculate an annual average.
+When we receive the results, we adjust them to calculate an annual average for the site.

-We provide you with a report that shows the calculated annual mean for Nitrogen Dioxide.
-This shows whether the sample point is likely to exceed the UK Air Quality Objective for nitrogen Dioxide (NO2) of 40µgm-3.
+After the air quality assessments, we provide you with a report that shows the annual mean result for Nitrogen Dioxide.
+This report shows whether the sample point is likely to exceed the UK Air Quality Objective for NO2 of 40µgm-3.